harvester/harvester/enhancements/20240528-migrate-harvester-api-to-standardized-k8s-api.md

 There are two ways to test it:

 1. Test Entry Point
-   - The server shouldn't return 404 not found error for old and new APIs.
+   - The server shouldn't return 404 not found error for old and new endpoints.
 2. Test Functionality
    - The server should correctly handle the request.